-Scratches on compact discs are a very common problem.
+Scratches on compact discs are a common problem.
 The scratches are usually present because of improper handling, improper cleaning of the CD, storage of the disc in a paper or plastic sleeve, storage of the CD in thin jewel cases, or playing the compact disc in dirty equipment.

-If a disc is held up to the light and light shines through the disc in the scratched area, then the metal layer has been damaged and CD scratch repair is not possible.
-Fortunately, CD technology utilizes an error correction system that is designed to correct problems caused by a certain amount of flaws or damage on the disc.
-The error correction system may be able to compensate for the damage caused by the scratch so the CD can play or be read properly and without errors.
+If a disc is held up to a light and light shines through the disc in the scratched area, then the metal layer has been damaged and CD scratch repair is not possible.
+A damaged metal layer or data layer are not repairable.
+Fortunately, CD technology utilizes an error correction system designed to correct problems caused by a certain flaws or damage on the disc.
+The error correction system may be able to compensate for the damage caused by the scratch so playing or reading the CD can occur without errors or problems.

-The ability to correct errors depends on the orientation of the scratch.
-Radial scratches are more easily corrected by the error correction system than circular scratches.
-In many cases, scratch CD repair with a CD scratch remover is not required for radial scratches.
-On the other hand, all but the very small circular scratches will likely cause an issue when the CD is played and CD scratch repair with a CD scratch remover will be required to restore proper CD performance.
+The ability for the error correction system to correct errors depends on the orientation of the scratch.
+The correction of radial scratches occurs more easily than circular scratches.
+In many cases, there is no requirement for a scratch CD repair with a CD scratch remover for radial scratches.
+On the other hand, all but the very small circular scratches will likely cause an issue when playing or reading CDs and CD scratch repair will be required to restore proper CD performance.